abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 7. Resolution

 ### Step 1: Choose a Skill
-You may choose from any skill, as long as your character is proficient with it.
+You may choose from any skill, as long as your character is proficient with it and no other player has used that skill in a previous shot.
 You may also use a Tool proficiency.
 Weapon and armor proficiencies are not usable at all.
 If you want to have your character communicate during your narration, they must have at least one Language which suits.

+{: .example_green}
+In the example above, once the Ranger used their Acrobatics skill, the Rogue couldn’t use it anymore.

 {: .example_red}
 **Note:** Not all Skills are as relevant for a given skill challenge, but there is more about this below.

 ### Step 2: Narrate your shot
 Tell everyone what your character does, and how it helps.
 Imagine the camera focusing on your character for this.
-For dramatic effect you could also narrate what the character does right up until the critical moment, and what they intend to happen, before moving on to the next step.
+Narrate what the character does right up until the critical moment, and what they intend to happen, before moving on to the next step.
+Make it dramatic!

 {: .itemlist_prefix}
 The game master should look fondly upon the following: